 - There may be anywhere from two to many hundreds of lesions.

 Oral mucosal polyps, collagenomas, angiolipomas, and deforming lipomas may also form.

 Birt–Hogg–Dubé syndrome is due to a mutation in the BHD or FLCN gene on chromosome 17p12-q11.2 encoding a protein called folliculin.
 It is not known why this mutation occurs.
 The syndrome is an autosomal dominant condition meaning half of an affected person's children have a risk of inheriting the mutation.

 How is the diagnosis made?

-Skin biopsy of a lesion may also be performed to identify the nature of the lesion.
-Fibrofolliculomas / trichodiscomas have .
-Adults with a positive gene test result for Birt-Hogg-Dubé syndrome should also undergo renal ultrasound and/or abdominal CT/ MRI to determine if there are any associated problems or malignancies.
+Skin biopsy of a lesion may also be performed to identify the nature of the lesion; facial papules are fibrofolliculomas or trichodiscomas.
+Adults with a positive gene test result for Birt-Hogg-Dubé syndrome should also undergo a renal ultrasound and abdominal CT/ MRI to determine if there are any associated problems or malignancies.
 They may also undergo chest x-ray and colonoscopy.

 What is the treatment for Birt-Hogg-Dubé syndrome?

-Patients with Birt-Hogg-Dubé syndrome need to undergo medical and physical examinations and appropriate laboratory and radiographic tests on a regular basis to check for internal complications such as kidney carcinoma, pulmonary cysts, and pneumothorax.
+Patients with Birt–Hogg–Dubé syndrome should undergo medical and physical examinations and appropriate laboratory and radiographic tests regularly to check for internal complications such as kidney carcinoma, pulmonary cysts, and pneumothorax.

 No specific medical treatment exists for the skin lesions of Birt-Hogg-Dubé syndrome.
-Although the skin tumours are benign they may become disfiguring if multiple lesions occur.
-The following skin procedures may be helpful in removing lesions, although recurrence is common.
+Although the skin tumours are benign, they may become disfiguring if multiple lesions occur.
+The following skin procedures may help remove lesions, although recurrence is frequent.